svenmalvik/svenmalvik.com/_posts/2021-01-14-it-culture.md

 ---
 layout: post
-title: People as The 1st Order Project Drivers
+title: People as the 1st Order Project Drivers
 subtitle: How We Affect Software Development
 tags: [Leadership]
 comments: true